amar-jay/neural_audio_modulation/README.md

+# Naa I screwed this up, mixed the channel dimensions with the sequence lenghth.
+ITS WRONG. not what I claims to be.
 # Neural Audio Modulation Compression

 This project focuses on developing a neural network for audio compression with a specific emphasis on modulation techniques.
 The goal is to create an efficient model that can encode and decode audio signals while maintaining high quality.